-2.2.3 Construction site employee: limits on working time, break(s), and travel time
+2.2.3 Limits on working time, break(s), and travel time

-- The construction site employee's working time, prescribed break(s), and actual travel time together may not exceed 12 hours per day.
+- The employee's working time, prescribed break(s), and actual travel time together may not exceed 12 hours per day.
 If necessary, working times are reduced to stay within this limit.
-Travel hours that, as a result, are spent during work time are paid as hours worked. - Exception: if the employee works overtime, a maximum of 13 hours per day applies.
+Travel hours that, as a result, are spent during work time are paid as hours worked. - Exception: if the construction site employee works overtime, a maximum of 13 hours per day applies.